omegaml/minibatch/README.rst

 provided sinks in :code:`minibatch.contrib` are:

 * KafkaSink - forward messagess to a Apache Kafka topic
+* MQTTSink  - forward messages to an MQTT broker

 Stream sinks are arbitrary objects that support the :code:`put()` method, as follows.